qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 This option is similar to the one above, but furthermore overrides the default path for user configuration (:file:`~/.qgis2`) and forces **QSettings** to use this directory, too.
-This allows users to, for instance, carry a |qg| installation on a flash drive together with all plugins and settings.
+This allows users to, for instance, carry a QGIS installation on a flash drive together with all plugins and settings.

 **Command line option** ``--code``

-This option can be used to run a given python file directly after |qg| has started.
+This option can be used to run a given python file directly after QGIS has started.

 For example, when you have a python file named :file:`load_alaska.py` with following content: